diegoliv/responsive-menu-js/README.md

 To-do
 -----

-- [ ] add a `responsivemenu.less` file to help building the css markup for the menu
+- add a `responsivemenu.less` file to help building the css markup for the menu
+- add application examples to the master branch